jamesaud/resolution-logic-engine/README.md

   - [Friend, Peter, Adam]
 ```

+## Custom Language Explanation

+The language is in prefix notation, so that one can write the statement:

+[Predicate, x, ...]

+The language requires statements to be written in lists.
+In native Julia, this should be a list of symbols, but it is easier to provide in a different .yml format.

+In Julia:
+[:Friend, :x, :y]

 ## Formatting the data

 The input must be in a file called `input.yml` and contain a `knowledge_base`, `query`, and valid `signature`.